 The indicators in this sector cover economic activities listed in sections H, I, J, M and N of NACE (H: Transportation and storage, I: Accommodation and food service activities, J: Information and communication, M: Professional, scientific and technical activities, N: Administrative and support service activities).

 The objective of the production index is to measure changes in the volume of output at close and regular intervals, normally monthly.
 It provides a measure of the volume trend in value added over a given reference period.
-The production index is a theoretical measure that must be approximated by practical measures.
+The production index is calculated in the form of a Laspeyres type index.

 Value added at basic prices can be calculated from turnover (excluding VAT and other similar deductible taxes directly linked to turnover), plus capitalised production, plus other operating income plus or minus the changes in stocks, minus the purchases of goods and services, minus taxes on products which are linked to turnover but not deductible plus any subsidies on products received.
-The division of production in construction between building construction and civil engineering is based on the classification of types of constructions (CC).
+The division of production in construction between building construction and civil engineering is based on NACE Rev.2 classification.

-Turnover comprises the totals invoiced by the observation unit during the reference period, and this corresponds to market sales of goods or services supplied to third parties.
-Turnover also includes all other charges (transport, packaging, etc.) passed on to the customer, even if these charges are listed separately in the invoice.
+Net turnover comprises the totals invoiced by the observation unit during the reference period, and this corresponds to market sales of goods or services supplied to third parties.
+Net turnover also includes all other charges (transport, packaging, etc.) passed on to the customer, even if these charges are listed separately in the invoice.

 VOLUME OF SALES

 The volume of sales represents the value of turnover in constant prices and as such is a quantity index.
-It is normally calculated as turnover at current prices, deflated by the deflator of sales.
+It is normally calculated as deflating turnover at current prices with an appropriate the deflator of sales.

 The objective of the output price index is to measure the monthly development of transaction prices of economic activities.